sammywachtel/pottery/README.md

 * `POST /api/items/{item_id}/photos`: Upload a photo for an item.
 * `PUT /api/items/{item_id}/photos/{photo_id}`: Update a photo's metadata.
 * `DELETE /api/items/{item_id}/photos/{photo_id}`: Delete a specific photo.

+All endpoints except the health check (`GET /`) and token endpoint (`POST /api/token`) require authentication using a JWT token in the Authorization header.

 For detailed request/response schemas and to try out the API, please refer to the interactive documentation at `/api/docs`.